mtlynch/mtlynch.io/_posts/2018-02-28-why-i-quit-google.md

 Two years in, I loved Google.

-The annual employee survey asked me whether I expected to be at Google in five years.
-It was a no-brainer.
+When the annual employee survey asked me whether I expected to be at Google in five years, it was a no-brainer.

 Of *course* I'd still be at Google in five years.
 I was surrounded by the best engineers in the world, using the most advanced development tools in the world, and eating the free-est food in the world.